agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 TB: How did a trade happen?

 TS: Brokers and MM were clearly separated.
 The broker represented the order, and the MM was the facilitator, providing liquidity.
 One could not represent a customer order and execute it.
 Facilitation and execution were kept separate.
-It worked well but was innefficient time-wise.
+It worked well but was inefficient time-wise.
 Efficiency, meaning milliseconds execution, leads to more liquidity and more opportunity.

 TB: How does a MM make money?

-TS: Let's forget acout principle risk.
+TS: Let's forget about principle risk.
 3 parties want to be paid when a transaction gets done.

 1. the exchange, for housing, clearing, facilitating, they get a small exchange fee
 2. the broker, for executing the order, they get a transaction fee, a commission